Britannia current position

 Shipboard entertainment options - Fun and Sport

-MV Britannia ship design is a masterpiece created by Richmond International – London-based architects, who anticipate today’s Britain tastes.
+MV Britannia ship design is a masterpiece created by Richmond International – London-based architects, who anticipate today's Britain tastes.
 They are well known for creating “flowing” coherent interiors but with each area having an individual identity.
-While Britannia cruise ship may be a large vessel, every inch of the interior was carefully considered as to become breathtaking and striking.
+While the Britannia ship may be a large vessel, every inch of the interior was carefully considered as to become breathtaking and striking.
 MV Britannia was designed to make guests feel special, and all of her was planned with flair and imagination.
-The Britannia ship offers the very best of Britain’s contemporary design and an unprecedented number of facilities for passengers.
+The Britannia ship offers the very best of Britain's contemporary design and an unprecedented number of facilities for passengers.

 The vessel provides the best classic features of Aurora and Oriana, and a wide choice of the contemporary variety of Azura and Ventura.
 13 cafes and restaurants, 13 bars, 15 passenger decks, 4 swimming pools, 9 jacuzzis – what more of all these could a traveler wish for?
 Another good decision on a practical level is the greater number of single cabins - more than on any other ship.
 Additional amenities include Complimentary 24-hour Room-Service, Internet/WiFi access, supervised kids program, laundry/self-serve laundromats, nursery.